Last Updated on

 How to Learn the Korean Alphabet

-This alphabet lesson makes use of psychological techniques to help make learning Hangul fun and easy.
+This Korean alphabet lesson makes use of psychological techniques to help make learning Hangul fun and easy.
 Namely, it uses associations and stories to help everything stick in your brain so you can’t forget it.

 The Korean Consonants